Pondering the Depths of Botero’s Fleshy Layers…

-Throughout the 1950s, Fernando Botero began experimenting with proportion and size.
+Self-titled “the most Colombian of Colombian artists” early on, Botero came to national prominence when he won the first prize at the Salón de Artistas Colombianos in 1958.
+Throughout the 1950s, the artist began experimenting with proportion and size.
 After he moved to New York City in 1960 he began developing his trademark style.

-His sense of drama and theatrical flair is compelling, especially noticeable in the painting “Entombment of Christ”.
+His sense of drama and theatrical flair is compelling, especially noticeable in the painting “Entombment of Christ”, shown above.
 The subjects’ expressions, bright colors, lighting and theatrical stage props add dimension.

 Botero appropriates themes from various times in art history — from the Middle Ages, the Italian quattrocento, and Latin American colonial art to the modern trends of the 21st century.

-He Has A Penchant For Playing With the Concept of Volume
+He Has A Penchant For the Concept of Volume

-As he transforms them to his own particular style I ask, is he celebrating grandiosity, plentitude and the beauty of form in a positive manner?
+As he transforms them to his own particular style I ask, is he celebrating grandiosity and the beauty of form in a positive manner?
 How does he compare with other artists such as the Flemish Baroque painter Peter Paul Rubens?

 Botero has had his share of criticism however he has also been praised for his homage to Renaissance classicism “with a touch of social commentary and wit.”